jcelaya/hdrmerge/README.md

 You will need the development files of these libraries, CMake version 2.8.8 or greater and gcc 4.8 or greater.
 Optionally, HDRMerge can use OpenMP to increase its performance, and Boost::Test to compile the unit tests.

 ## Building HDRMerge
+First, download HDRMerge from <http://jcelaya.github.io/hdrmerge/>.
 The steps to compile and install HDRMerge are:

     $ mkdir build; cd build
     $ cmake ..